 - In a large, microwave-proof bowl, melt butter in microwave; add sugar, salt, cinnamon, and lemon juice or cream of tartar; stir until blended; add sliced apples; toss with hands until well distributed; set aside.

-- Using the parchment paper, roll up one side to the center of the filling; bring over the other side; pinch seam and smooth; trim ends to even out and remove excess dough, leaving enough to fold and close; set aside trimmings; turn edges upwards; smooth with fingers to seal; and patch any cracks with dough trimmings.
+- Using the parchment paper, roll up one side to the center of the filling; bring over the other side; If using strips, bring one strip over the filling, and place it downward.
+Alternate sides, placing the strips downward and overlapping each other.
+If not using strips, pinch seam closed and smooth.
+Trim ends to even out and remove excess dough, leaving enough to fold and close.
+Set aside trimmings; turn edges upwards; smooth with fingers to seal; and patch any cracks with dough trimmings.

-- Baste top with remaining melted butter; make 6 – 12 slits, across the width of the top of the strudel.
-This prevents the crust from softening due to steam, prevents the dough from bursting and the filling from leaking out of the crust.
+- Baste top with remaining melted butter.
+If not using strips, slice 6 – 12 slits in the top of the dough, across the width of the top of the strudel.
+(This prevents the crust from softening due to steam, prevents the dough from bursting, and the filling from leaking out of the crust.)